logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 I'm not sure this one was ever attainable, since I feel like when I wrote this goal I was thinking of "close" in the way that friends you have known for 5+ years are close, which by definition isn't something that can be accomplished in one year.

-I did, however, deepen my friendship with some existing friends while also making a couple new ones of varying levels of closeness.
+I did, however, deepen my friendship with some existing friends while also making a few new ones.
 That feels pretty good to me.

 Grade: B